15 Perennials You Should Plant in September for Spring Color

 There are many benefits to planting in September.
 The soil is still warm and will encourage healthy root growth which is the main goal when hoping your plants will make it through the winter.
 Don’t forget to water as you normally would, even if the temperatures are cooling down.

-The best perennials to add to your garden are the ones that early flowering perennials that bloom in the spring.
-Planting in September is ideal as it will allow the your plants time to get established before the winter frost so they can flower when spring arrives.
-Let’s dig into some of my favorite perennials that are sure to add to the beauty of your garden this month!
+The best perennials to add to your garden are the early flowering perennials that bloom in the spring.
+Planting in September is ideal as it will allow your plants time to get established before the winter frost so they can flower when spring arrives.
+Let’s dig into some of my favorite perennials for September!

 Allium